GuildAudits/Smart-contract-Audting-Training-week3-4-5-6/AttackVectors.md

 ```

 ## SOLIDITY ATTACK VECTORS #4 - Signature Replay
 Signature Replay is using the same signature to execute transactions multiple times.
-The benefit of signature replay is to reduce number of transaction on chain and perform a gas-less transaction, called `meta transaction`.
+The benefit of signature replay is to reduce number of transaction on chain and perform a gas-less transaction, called <u>`meta transaction`</u>.

 Take for an example, a multisig wallet controlled by _Bob_ and _Alice_. _Bob_ initiates a transaction for withdrawal, thereby approving himself to spend ether, _Alice_ also approve _Bob_ to withdraw ether, and the withdrawal is finally done making three transactions in total.
 ![Signature Replay 1 Illustration](/images/sig1.png "Signature Replay 1 Illustration")